filleben/F1Experiences/README.md

 The wireframes were made using [Balsamiq](https://balsamiq.cloud)

+I made some changes from the initial wireframe design the major changes include:

+  - A user profile page were added containing user info and order history.
+  - Edit pages were added for both race events and tickets.
+  - A contact page was added for users to contact the site owners.
+  - A search bar was added to the race packages page.
+  - Testomonials were added to the home page.

 ### Design Choices

 - **Font**: I wanted the project to look as professional as possible so decided to use a copy of the official Formula One font sourced from [Here](https://www.ffonts.net/Formula1-Display-Regular.font.download).